rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

 * [Install Nova](https://developer.rackspace.com/blog/install-openstack-from-source3/)
 * [Install Neutron on the Network node](https://developer.rackspace.com/blog/install-openstack-from-source4/)

-We installed the Identity service (keystone), Image service (glance), Networking service (neutron) and the Compute service (nova) onto the controller node, then we turned our attention to the network node to install the neutron agents to support the network layers two and three.
+We installed the Identity service (keystone), Image service (glance), Networking service (neutron) and the Compute service (nova) onto the controller node, and then we turned our attention to the network node to install the neutron agents to support the network layers two and three.
 Now, we turn our attention to the compute node to install both neutron and nova.

 <!-- more -->

-We are close to finishing our install of OpenStack, this section will finish the basic OpenStack install.
+We are close to finishing our install of OpenStack - this section will finish the basic OpenStack install.
 We will be able to create networks and start VMs with this artice, leaving only cinder and horizon for the last artice.

-Install the following packages which are prerequisites for some of the pip packages that will be installed..
+Install the following packages, which are prerequisites for some of the pip packages that will be installed.

     apt-get install -y git ipset keepalived conntrack conntrackd arping openvswitch-switch dnsmasq-utils dnsmasq libxml2-dev libxslt1-dev libmysqlclient-dev libffi-dev libssl-dev apt-get install -y libvirt-bin qemu-kvm libpq-dev python-libvirt genisoimage kpartx parted vlan multipath-tools sg3-utils libguestfs0 python-guestfs python-dev sysfsutils pkg-config